 When discussing about traveling and hiking in Europe, Czech Republic usually doesn’t come up as an outdoor destination.
-Mountains there are not very high compared to neighboring countries, but when on a road trip around the country, we learned that there are several great options for trekking.
+Mountains there are not very high compared to the neighboring countries, but when on a road trip around the country, we learned that there actually are several great options for trekking.
 In this post we introduce Krkonose and Bohemian Switzerland National Parks, as well as Bohemian Paradise Geopark.
-Trekking in these destinations can take you to amazing rock formations, mountain trails on Polish border, majestic castles, deep canyons and peaceful pine forests.
+Trekking in these destinations can take you to amazing rock formations, to mountain trails following the Polish border, to majestic castles, to deep canyons and to peaceful pine forests.

 Krkonose, also known as the Giant Mountains, is a mountain range in north Czech Republic and in south-west Poland, and part of the Bohemian Massive.
 The area offers great possibilities for both skiing in the winter and hiking and cycling during the summer season.
 The highest peak is Sněžka (1 603 meters), and the main mountain ridge runs from east to west and forms the border between Poland and Czechia.
 There is a secondary ridge on Czech side, and several rivers with picturesque waterfalls dividing the ridges.
 Winters in this mountain area are cold and snowy, but summer days can be really warm, though it’s often windy and foggy in higher altitudes.
 There are plenty of old mountain huts, that used to serve as shelters for shepherds.
 Many huts have been expanded to accommodate hikers, or replaced by new, well-equipped hotel buildings.